 The OJEN Twitter Moot is an online debate.
 Students from across Ontario participate in the discussion by tweeting their opinions either individually or in teams/classes.
 The OJEN committee in Hamilton came up with this fun and engaging justice education initiative for Hamilton-area schools.
 In the fall of 2020, for the first time, OJEN ran the program for high school students throughout Ontario.

 The Twitter Moot offers students a fun opportunity to learn about an important and contentious legal issue.
-This fall, the OJEN Twitter Moot will take place on October 27th, from 9 am to 5 pm.
+This spring, the OJEN Twitter Moot will take place on Tuesday, March 29th, from 9 am to 3 pm.
 Ontario students will debate:

 In preparing for this debate, students and teachers may wish to consider questions and issues such as:

-- The purpose of the law in question
+- The purpose of the bylaws in question

 - Whether the law should be kept, repealed or changed